 Gastronomy & Wine

 Indeed, the list of signature dishes in Burgundy reads like the beginner’s guide to French gastronomy.
 Snails (escargots) are another specialty of the region, typically prepared with a delicious garlic and parsley butter, which melts into the shells as the snails cook.
 Gougeres are another firm favorite with visitors – they are often served as a starter in Auxerre’s restaurants and bistros.
 They are divine in their simplicity, a cheesy choux pastry ball that can come either as an individual choux or in larger, airy buns that are torn apart and shared around the table.
-Oeufs en meurette are also very popular in Auxerre, a delicious concoction of shallots and lardons which are added to red wine and meat stock soup, topped with a poached egg and served with crispy baguette.
+Oeufs en meurette are also very popular in Auxerre, a delicious concoction of shallots and lardons added to red wine and meat stock soup, topped with a poached egg and served with crispy baguette.

 However, unlike other more famous parts of Burgundy, Yonne is not a region full of Michelin stars and luxurious addresses.
 The emphasis is firmly on fresh, seasonal ingredients and traditional recipes – this is not a center of the avant-garde, experimental cooking.
-Yet it is challenging to eat poorly in Auxerre, unlike some of Europe’s more touristy hotspots.
+Yet, it is challenging to eat poorly in Auxerre, unlike some of Europe’s more touristy hotspots.

 Auxerre and the wider region is also a paradise for cheese epicures.
 Burgundy’s most celebrated cheese is undoubtedly Epoisse, a washed-rind cheese of incomparable flavor and aroma.
 Yet the pungent smells from the skin fool the unaccustomed foodie into expecting a strong, direct hit on the palate.
 However, the taste is far more mellow than one may expect, with a rich, complex, savory nuttiness and notes of honey and wildflowers.
 It is truly the prince of cheeses.
 Aisy Cendré, Charolais, Saint-Florentin, Soumaintrain, and Vézelay are also well worth a look.

-But first and foremost, Burgundy is a land of excellent wines, which naturally are omnipresent in the regional cuisine, and provide the ideal accompaniment to local dishes.
+But first and foremost, Burgundy is a land of excellent wines, which naturally are omnipresent in the regional cuisine and provide the ideal accompaniment to local dishes.
 Auxerre’s most prestigious and nearest vineyard is Chablis – the vineyards are located on limestone soil to the south-east of Paris and the north of Burgundy.
 There are currently around 4600 hectares under vine.
 The region is subject to a strict hierarchy, with vineyards classified according to the perceived quality of the wine they produce.
 Chablis comes in four levels, Grand Cru, Premier Cru, Chablis, and Petit Chablis.
 However, such is the importance of grower in Chablis that the Premier Crus from the best estates can easily outperform weaker Grand Cru efforts.

 So what defines that unique Chablis character?
 An elegant, stony mineral character and citrus and apple aromas are typical – above all, it should be ripe, not lean.
 Some wines are more floral or citrusy or peachy, but there should be an unmistakable mineral aspect and great depth, with a toasty, honeyed complexity with age.
 At their best, they are among the most excellent white wines on earth.
 Of course, any good restaurant in Auxerre will stock a range of wines from further afield, including some choice examples from the Cote d’Or.